Brexit: All you need to know about the UK leaving the EU

 What will happen to pet passports?

-The answer to Alan's question, the European Commission says, is that pet passports will, like everything else, form part of the negotiations.
+The answer to Alan's question, the European Commission says, is that pet passports will, like everything else, depend on whether the UK leaves with a deal or not.

 The UK introduced the pet passport scheme in 2000, replacing the previous quarantine laws.
 It means you and your dog, cat or ferret can travel between the UK and the EU (and other participating countries) as long as it has a passport, a microchip and has been vaccinated against rabies.